Miss World Philippines 2011

-Miss World Philippines 2011 was the 1st edition of the Miss World Philippines pageant under a new organization.
-It was held at the Philippine International Convention Center in Pasay, Metro Manila, Philippines on September 18, 2011.
+Miss World Philippines 2011 was the first Miss World Philippines pageant, held at the Philippine International Convention Center in Pasay, Metro Manila, Philippines, on September 18, 2011.
+It was the first edition under the new organization.

 At the end of the event, Miss World 2010, Alexandra Mills crowned Gwendoline Gaelle Sandrine Ruais as the first Miss World Philippines.
 Helen Nicolette Henson was named as First Princess, Martha Chloe McCulley as Second Princess, Maria Paula Bianca Paz as Third Princess, and Jaysel Arrozal as Fourth Princess.

 Ruais went on to place as 1st Princess and awarded as Asia and Oceania Continental Queen at the Miss World 2011 pageant held on November 6, 2011 in London, United Kingdom.